peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public static PeterO.Cbor.CBORObject FromObject(
         object obj);

 Generates a CBORObject from an arbitrary object.
-The following types are specially handled by this method: null; primitive types; string; CBORObject; the  `EDecimal` , `EFloat` ,  `EInteger` , and  `ERational`  classes in the new `PeterO.Numbers` library (in .NET) or the `com.github.peteroupc/numbers` artifact (in Java); the legacy  `ExtendedDecimal` , `ExtendedFloat` ,  `ExtendedInteger` , and `ExtendedRational`  classes in this library; arrays; enumerations (  `Enum`  objects); and maps.In the .NET version, if the object is a type not specially handled by this method, returns a CBOR map with the values of each of its read/write properties (or all properties in the case of an anonymous type).
+The following types are specially handled by this method: null; primitive types; string; CBORObject; the  `EDecimal` , `EFloat` ,  `EInteger` , and  `ERational`  classes in the new<a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers` </a>library (in .NET) or the<a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers` </a>artifact (in Java); the legacy  `ExtendedDecimal` , `ExtendedFloat` ,  `ExtendedInteger` , and `ExtendedRational`  classes in this library; arrays; enumerations (  `Enum`  objects); and maps.In the .NET version, if the object is a type not specially handled by this method, returns a CBOR map with the values of each of its read/write properties (or all properties in the case of an anonymous type).
 Properties are converted to their camel-case names (meaning if a name starts with A to Z, that letter is lower-cased).
 If the property name begins with the word "Is", that word is deleted from the name.
 Also, .NET  `Enum`  objects will be converted to their integer values, and a multidimensional array is converted to an array of arrays.

 In the Java version, if the object is a type not specially handled by this method, this method checks the CBOR object for methods starting with the word "get" or "is" that take no parameters, and returns a CBOR map with one entry for each such method found.
 For each method found, the starting word "get" or "is" is deleted from its name, and the name is converted to camel case (meaning if a name starts with A to Z, that letter is lower-cased).
 Also, Java  `Enum`  objects will be converted to the result of their name method.